-This is the final part of a 5 part series: 50 Harsh facts of life.
+Welcome to part 5 of a 5 part series: 50 Harsh facts of life

 This series isn’t about being negative or pessimistic, nor is it about seeing the worst in life or other people.
 Rather, it’s about seeing things as they are and dealing with them as they are, even if the truth is sometimes ugly and unpleasant.